MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/initialize-and-configure-ownership-of-the-tpm.md

 ---
 title: Troubleshoot the TPM (Windows)
-description: This topic for the IT professional describes how to view status for, clear, or troubleshoot the Trusted Platform Module (TPM). ms.assetid: 1166efaf-7aa3-4420-9279-435d9c6ac6f8 ms.reviewer: ms.prod: w10
+description: This article for the IT professional describes how to view status for, clear, or troubleshoot the Trusted Platform Module (TPM). ms.assetid: 1166efaf-7aa3-4420-9279-435d9c6ac6f8 ms.reviewer: ms.prod: w10